aclap-dev/jocly/README.md

 - build: `gulp build`
 - `dist/browser` contains the javascript library to build web applications, `dist/node` is the module to be used for node.js applications

+Notes:
+- using `gulp build watch` instead of `gulp build` makes *gulp* start watching files after the build.
+Whenever a file is changed, a build is automatically generated
+- you can use `--no-default-games` to prevent including the game modules from directory, and `--modules <colon-separated-directories>` to specify additional game modules to include.
+For instance, `gulp --no-default-games --modules src/games/chessbase:src/games/checkers build` will only generate distribution for Chess and checkers games

 API Documentation
 -----------------